subugoe/fwb-importer/README.md

 For convenience purposes, all installation commands are encapsulated inside shell scripts.
 If you need to execute finer-grained commands or if you are on Windows, you should look into the shell script files.
 In general, they contain simple docker-compose or Git commands.

-Note: all the following commands must be executed inside this project's main directory.
+Note: All the following commands must be executed inside this project's main directory.

 The first thing you have to do is add the solr-importer to the project: